 This wind turbine isn’t a new project for me.
 Rather, it’s just another step in a series of projects I’ve done for about 20 years or so.
 This is what it looks like today.

 I have a custom-built wind turbine which powers my little off-grid system.
-The hobby project has been a fun way to relax, learn, built interesting things, and satisfy an urge I have to be independent.
+The hobby project has been a fun way to relax, learn, build interesting things, and satisfy an urge I have to be independent.
 I actually live on-grid, and it’s not something I’ll turn by back on, nor do I have a political point to make about it.
 Instead I use the off-grid system as a back-up because I live in the country, where the grid is expensive and unreliable.
 Having a alternative way to guarantee I can heat my house in the winter is important, and several times this has been essential.

 To make it compatible, I am making changes to the wind turbine.